 To figure out what’s available in your area, SchoolDays.ie has a handy list of all the country’s primary schools.

 For senior cycle, maths, English and Irish remain compulsory.
-But even more subjects are available and many students can take an exam in their native language too.
+Even more subjects are available and many students can take an exam in their native language too.

-To find out what secondary schools are available in each Dublin neighbourhood, check out this list.
+To find out what secondary schools are available in each Dublin neighbourhood, check out this list from schooldays.ie.

 Types of secondary schools in Ireland